MODA-NYC/Agency-Name-Project/data_flow_diagrams/step_2_2_initial_deduplication.md

 3. Validate source preferences were applied correctly
 4. Confirm special cases were handled properly
 5. Verify all merged records are properly documented
-6. Check that no critical information was lost during merging
+6. Check that source-specific names (Name - Ops, Name - HOO) are preserved
 7. Validate deduplication audit trail is complete and accurate

+## Note
+This is an initial deduplication step that handles exact matches and known special cases.
+Further deduplication will occur in Step 3 using fuzzy matching techniques.